dandeandean/dandeandean.github.io/home-page/content/_index.md

 +++
-title = "Home"
+title = "DDD's Blog"
 [extra]
 framed = true
 section_path = "blog/_index.md"
 max_posts = 5
 +++

-# Hello World
+# Welcome
-I'm a software engineer with a passion for safe programming languages, distributed systems, computer graphics, and cryptography.
-I build open source
+I'm a avid tinkerer working as a DevOps Engineer & hope to share some of that in this [weblog](https://en.wiktionary.org/wiki/blog).